Battle of Edessa: Aftermath

 There are varying accounts as to Valerian's fate following his capture at the hands of Shapur.

 Some scholars claim Shapur sent Valerian and some of his army to the city of Bishapur, where they lived in relatively good conditions.
 Shapur used the remaining soldiers in engineering and development plans, as the Romans were skilled builders and artisans.
 Band-e Kaisar (Caesar's dam) is one of the remnants of Roman engineering located near the ancient city of Shushtar.

 According to another source (Lactantius), Shapur humiliated Valerian, using the former emperor as a human stepstool while mounting his horse.
 He was reportedly kept in a cage and was humiliated for the Sasanian emperor's pleasure, according to Aurelius Victor.
 Upon his death, Valerian's body was allegedly skinned and stuffed with, depending on the account, manure or straw, to produce a trophy of Roman submission preserved in a Sasanian temple.

 However, some other accounts stipulate he was treated with respect, and that allegations of torture may have been fabricated by Christian historians of late antiquity to show the perils that befell persecutors of Christianity.

-Following Valerian's capture, Shapur took the city of Caesarea Cappadocia and deported some 400,000 of its citizens to the southern provinces of the Sassanian Empire.
-He then raided Cilicia, but was finally repulsed by a Roman force commanded by Macrianus, Callistus and Odenathus of Palmyra.
+After the victory at Edessa, Shapur appears to have divided his army into at least five groups to raid Anatolia more widely, ravaging Cilicia, Cappadocia, Pamphylia and Lycaonia.
+He captured the Cilician capital of Tarsus and took the city of Caesarea Cappadocia, deporting its citizens, claimed to be 400,000 inhabitants, to the southern provinces of the Sasanian Empire.
+One of the Sasanian raiding forces was repulsed by Ballista at Pompeiopolis in western Cilicia, killing 3000 Persians, while the main Sasanian army was operating in eastern Cilicia and Cappadocia, although Ballista's victory did not prevent the advance nor hinder the withdrawal of a different Sasanian force operating in coastal Cilicia, which sacked cities as far west as Selinus.
+Odenathus of Palmyra harassed Shapur's forces as they withdrew across the Euphrates, killing many.

 Valerian's defeat at Edessa served as the catalyst for a series of revolts that would lead to the temporary fragmentation of the Roman Empire.
 In the East, Macrianus used his control of Valerian's treasury to proclaim his sons Macrianus Minor and Quietus as emperors.
 Along the Danubian frontier, Ingenuus and Regalianus were also proclaimed emperors.
 In the West, the Roman governor Postumus took advantage of Gallienus' distraction to murder the Imperial heir, Saloninus, and take control of what is now called the Gallic Empire.